wp-plugins/wp-easycart/readme.txt

 Tags: Shopping Cart, eCommerce, e-Commerce, Storefront, Cart, EasyCart, WordPress Plugin, Wordpress shopping cart, Wordpress cart, Wordpress PayPal
 Requires at least: 3.0.1
 Tested up to: 3.6
-Stable tag: 1.0.31
+Stable tag: 1.1.0
 License: WP EasyCart License
 License URI: http://www.wpeasycart.com/terms-and-conditions/
 Donate Link: http://www.wpeasycart.com

-WP EasyCart lets you integrate eCommerce with a click of a button.
+WP EasyCart lets you have a WordPress Shopping Cart with only a few clicks!

 == Description ==

 WP EasyCart eCommerce plugin is a simple install into new or existing WordPress blogs and websites.
-Get a full eCommerce and shopping cart system in WordPress within minutes!
+Get a full WordPress Shopping Cart system within minutes!
 Sell products, downloadable goods, gift cards, clothing and more!
 And now with WordPress, the powerful features are still very easy to administrate!

 WP EasyCart provides administrative software, so there is no need to use WordPress as a management system for your products.
 Desktop PC, Mac, iPad, and Android software is available to download and allows you to control the myriad of options the software has to offer.